3 July 2020

-In the last decade, building services projects have seen many developments that have been beneficial.
-Most of these developments have been contributed from within the industry and also from other sources, such as government regulations and economic developments in the areas of MEP (M&E) systems design, 3D building services coordination or interdisciplinary collaboration.
+Developments in the building services, or MEP (mechanical, electrical, plumbing), industry have created milestones.
+Most of these developments have found contribution from within the industry and from other sources, such as government regulations and economic developments in MEP (M&E) systems design, 3D building services coordination or interdisciplinary collaboration.
 With the right MEP BIM services and 3D BIM modelling services, moving to the BIM environment may be the right choice for several reasons.

 Intelligent BIM Software for Planning and Design of Projects

-Building information modelling (BIM) is an intelligent software tool which makes use of computable data to create accurate and detailed representation of mechanical, electrical, plumbing and fire protection systems.
-BIM has been one of the biggest innovations in the modern building services industry, as there are intelligent BIM tools which work throughout all disciplines such as architecture, structural engineering and building services.
+Building Information Modelling (BIM) is an intelligent software tool which makes use of computable data to create accurate and detailed representation of mechanical, electrical, plumbing and fire protection systems.
+It is evident that BIM has been one of the biggest innovations in the modern building services industry, as there are intelligent BIM tools which work throughout all disciplines, such as architecture, structural engineering and building services.
 The use of BIM has resulted in increased interdisciplinary coordination and reduction in overall construction waste and rework.

-Building service designers can use the BIM models created on Autodesk Revit Architecture and Revit MEP for developing concept designs, drawings and schematics and contractors can create a complete installation and 3D MEP (M&E) coordinated drawings as well as multi-service coordinated plans, sections and elevations using the same parametric model.
-Moreover, FAB MEP, a fabrication tool, can be used in conjunction with BIM model to create pre-assembled modules for installation on-site.
+Building service designers can use the BIM models created on Autodesk Revit Architecture and Revit MEP for developing concept designs and drawings, and contractors can create a complete installation and 3D MEP (M&E) coordinated drawings in addition to multi-service coordinated plans, sections and elevations using the same parametric model.
+Moreover, FAB MEP, a fabrication tool, can be used in conjunction with BIM models to create pre-assembled modules for installation on site.

-Along with creating coordinated 3D models, BIM also allows for information to be added to an existing model which can be useful in project-critical purposes including cost estimation, energy analysis, schedule creation and facilities management.
+Along with creating coordinated 3D models, BIM also allows for information to be added to an existing model, which can be useful for project-critical purposes, including cost estimation, energy analysis, schedule creation and facilities management.

 Greater Interdisciplinary Collaboration

-Due to increasing adoption of BIM tools across the industry, complemented with the availability of sophisticated hardware systems and online collaboration channels, there is a higher degree of interdisciplinary coordination between different stakeholders involved in AEC projects.
-The result is that architects, structural engineers, MEP consultants, MEP engineers, main (general) contractors, cost estimators and fabricators can effortlessly collaborate during the design and planning stages which reduces the costly rework that may happen during the construction stages.
+Due to an increasing adoption of BIM tools across the industry, complemented with the availability of sophisticated hardware systems and online collaboration channels, there is a higher degree of interdisciplinary coordination between different stakeholders involved in AEC projects.
+The result is that architects, structural engineers, MEP consultants, MEP engineers, main (general) contractors, cost estimators and fabricators can effortlessly collaborate during the design and planning stages, which reduces the costly rework that may occur during construction.

-Normally, large-scale construction projects across the world have a sophisticated project structure comprising distinct project teams.
-Various types of designs and models prepared by architects, MEP specialists and contractors during the pre-construction stage and are able to stay coordinated due to the sharing and interlinking attributes of the BIM model.
-Also, team members are able to conduct review sessions across various locations without being physically present using cloud-based collaborative tools.
+Normally, large-scale construction projects across the world have a sophisticated project structure, comprising distinct project teams.
+Various types of designs and models prepared by architects, MEP specialists and contractors during the pre-construction stage can stay coordinated due to the sharing and interlinking attributes of the BIM model.
+Also, team members can conduct review sessions across various locations without being physically present, using cloud-based collaborative tools.

-BIM models are increasingly being used for pre-fabrication purposes in order to boost the logistical cycle on the construction site.
+BIM models are increasingly being used for prefabrication purposes, to boost the logistical cycle on the construction site.
 This is due to the fact that the parametric modelling techniques in MEP design and planning are beginning to be used comprehensively.
-BIM design data when combined with CNC fabrication applications such as FAB MEP, can be used to create fabrication drawings that are recognised by CNC machines.
+Using BIM design data with CNC fabrication applications, such as FAB MEP, can be used to create fabrication drawings that are recognised by CNC machines.
 Similarly, BIM-driven prefabrication can simplify the installation process on site and help reduce costly miscalculations.

-Various benefits ensue from utilising BIM-led prefabrication, such as reduced work time, cost savings and increased efficiency; especially considering the complexities of the MEP (M&E) systems industry.
+Various benefits ensue from utilising BIM-led prefabrication, such as reduced work time, cost savings and increased efficiency, especially considering the complexities of the MEP (M&E) systems industry.

-As an aim to reduce the cost of public-funded projects and to minimise carbon emission to meet the EU commitments, the UK Government have made the Level 2 BIM mandatory for all publicly-funded projects which initiate from 2016.
 Government agencies from the Scandinavian nations have played an important role.
 Finland’s state property services agency, Senate Properties, recommended the use of BIM for its projects since 2007.
 Norway and Denmark have also made adequate efforts towards adopting BIM in their public-funded projects.
-Statsbygg, the Norwegian government agency that manages public properties, including heritage sites, campuses, office and other buildings, applied BIM services in all its projects from 2010.
+Statsbygg, the Norwegian government agency that manages public properties, including heritage sites, campuses, offices and other buildings, applied BIM services in all its projects from 2010.